Search Engine Market Share 2026: Google Still Sends 87.6% of Referrals (June 2026 Update)

 How has search market share moved over the last 12 months?

-Search Engine Market Share Trend: May 2025 to April 2026
+Search Engine Market Share Trend: April 2025 to May 2026

 Between May 2025 and mid-February 2026, Google's share of global search referrals held between 79.9% and 82.5% while TikTok hovered between 9.3% and 12.2%.
 In week 43 of 2026 (Feb 16 onward) the picture reset: Google climbed to 86-88% and TikTok collapsed to 3-4%.
 The jump is consistent with Cloudflare reclassifying a block of TikTok link-out referrals that used to be bucketed as search.
 Yandex, Bing, and DuckDuckGo held steady across the whole window.
+May 2026 held the post-reclassification pattern, with Google at 88.3% and TikTok at 3.2%.

-Source: Cloudflare Radar · April 21, 2025 – April 20, 2026
+Source: Cloudflare Radar · April 21, 2025 – May 31, 2026

 | Month | Share of Search Referrals (%) |